tskit-dev/tutorials/completing_forward_sims.md

 (sec_completing_forward_simulations)=

-# Recapitation: completing a forward simulation
+# Recapitating a forward simulation

 The ``msprime`` simulator generates tree sequences using the backward-in-time coalescent model.
 But it is also possible to output tree sequences